nehaprasanth918/pneumonia-detect/README.md

 # pneumonia-detect
-Trains an ML model to detect pneumonia based on chest x-ray images
+Trains an ML model to detect pneumonia based on chest x-ray images and displays result on OLED connected via ESP32